GorokhovSemyon/TextClassification/README.md

 ## LLM Compare

-This notebook devoted to analysis of different LLM models in text classification into n class (positive, negative and neutral).
+This notebook is devoted to analysis of different LLM models in text classification into n class (positive, negative and neutral).

 ## LLM Evaluation